Rawabi: Land purchase and water supply

 Ya'alon relented in early 2015 and approved connecting the city up to Mekorot.
 The decision was confirmed by Major General Yoav Mordechai, coordinator of Israeli government activities in the Palestinian territories, but the link was further delayed when the Minister of National Infrastructure, Energy and Water, Silvan Shalom, the subject of a fierce letter-writing campaign from Israel's far-right settler lobby, postponed the decision, insisting that due authorization was required from the Joint Israeli-Palestinian Water Committee.
 In the West Bank, the Defence Minister exercises authority over the pipeline, while the water minister is in charge of the water, and Mekerot would not supply the water unless the Minister for infrastructure authorizes the Water Authority to give the go-ahead.
 According to both Weissglass and Shlomo Eldar such prior joint committee approval has not been necessary in setting up water connections for Israeli settlements in these territories, though Shalom's Ministry insists that this is a provision set forth in the Oslo Accords.
 A Haaretz editorial described the refusal to link up the city to water as a form of punishment to achieve diplomatic ends.
 Even Israeli President Reuven Rivlin urged Israel to give water to Rawabi.
 The deadlock was broken on 26 February when Israel's Prime Minister Benjamin Netanyahu overruled objections and gave the go ahead for linkage.
 Masri hailed the decision, commenting: "Now we have our universal right of our water without being pressured for any concessions."

 The city now has a state of the art water grid—eventually serviced also by a huge water reservoir roughly half a kilometre outside the city—which is linked to a 2.4-km pipe through areas A and B under Palestinian civil administration.
 Israel has still to provide permission for the final link to the Israeli water company Mekorot's plant in Umm Safa, 1.1 kilometres across Area C, which is under Israeli military administration.
 Technically, all new water infrastructure in the West Bank requiring pipes larger than 5 cm requires the approval of the Joint Israeli-Palestinian Water Committee.
 Israeli Prime Minister Benjamin Netanyahu was also reported to favour connecting the city to the watergrid.

 As of June 2016, 250 Palestinian families have taken up residence in Rawabi.
 Difficulties persist since the pipeline supplies only 300 cubic meters of water per diem, which is below the necessities of the residents and the demands for further construction.

 The right to purchase

-Asked whether Jews could purchase apartments in Rawabi, al-Masri home-buyers must get permission from the Palestinian Authority, a procedure that can take up to six months.
+Asked whether Jews could purchase apartments in Rawabi, al-Masri responded that home-buyers must get permission from the Palestinian Authority, a procedure that can take up to six months.
 He has no complaint about this because it is designed, he added, to avoid the possibility that "bad Israelis" might buy properties and fly the Israeli flag at their windows.
 Many Israeli-Arabs have purchased apartments as an investment or for leisure purposes.